energylocal/cydynni/docs/userguide.md

 ![demandshaper1.png](images/demandshaper1.png)

-The smartplug can be turned on and off at the plug as well by clicking the push button on the front of the smartplug.
+**Tip:** The smartplug can be turned on and off at the plug as well by clicking the push button on the front of the smartplug.
 Refresh the page to see changes in the dashboard.